• What is Copywriting?

 So what does that mean to make sales without doing any capital-S Selling?
 Well, think of it this way: You can try to get sales by incessantly messaging your target audience, hoping that some of them will get so “worn down” by your repeated sales messages that they’ll finally give in.

-Or… You can make what you offer seem so appealing, so irresistible, so perfectly suited to solve their problems that instead of Selling, you’re virtually just fielding requests to purchase.
+Or… You can make what you offer seem so appealing, so irresistible, so perfectly suited to solve their problems that instead of Selling, you’re virtually just fielding their requests to purchase.

 Effective selling is really just connecting people who have a need with the company that can fulfill that need.
 That’s what we do with the copy that we write, and that’s what we have to do when we try to connect with our own prospects.